Am I eligible to attend a graduation ceremony?

 How will my name appear on my certificate?

 Your name will appear exactly as it is on your student record.
-If your name is incorrect or you wish to add a middle name you must provide the Academic Registry with a copy of your passport or birth certificate, to enable us to correct your name before the deadline for registration.
+If your name is incorrect or you wish to add a middle name you must provide Academic Registry with a copy of your passport or birth certificate, via email from your student email account, to enable us to correct your name before the deadline for registration.

-Important: Please take care when registering your name because we are unable to change this in any way after the deadline for registration or once your certificate has been printed.
+Important: Please take care when registering your name because we are unable to change this in any way after the deadline for registration once your certificate has been printed even if it is an error.

 Contact Academic Registry: firstname.lastname@example.org.